Gateway Arch: Public access

 In April 1965, three million tourists were expected to visit the arch annually after completion; 619,763 tourists visited the top of the arch in its first year open.
 On January 15, 1969, a visitor from Nashville, Tennessee, became the one-millionth person to reach the observation area; the ten-millionth person ascended to the top on August 24, 1979.
 In 1974, the arch was ranked fourth on a list of "most-visited man-made attraction[s]".
-The Gateway Arch is one of the most visited tourist attractions in the world with over four million visitors annually, of which around one million travel to the top.
-The arch was listed as a National Historic Landmark on June 2, 1987, and is also listed on the National Register of Historic Places.
+In 2010, the Gateway Arch had over four million visitors, of which around one million traveled to the top.
+In 2022, an estimated 1.62 million people visited the Arch.

 On December 8, 2009, sponsored by nonprofit CityArchRiver2015, the international design competition "Framing a Modern Masterpiece: The City + The Arch + The River 2015" commenced.
 It aimed to "design a plan to improve the riverfront park landscape, ease access for pedestrians across Memorial Drive and expand onto the East St. Louis riverfront," as well as to attract visitors.
 The contest consisted of three stages—portfolio assessment (narrowed down to 8–10 teams), team interviews (narrowed down to 4–5 teams), and review of design proposals.
 The competition received 49 applicants, which were narrowed down to five in the first two stages.
 On August 17, 2010, the designs of the five finalists were revealed to the public and exhibited at the theater below the arch.
 On August 26, the finalists made their cases to an eight-member jury, and on September 21, the winner was revealed—Michael Van Valkenburgh Associates.
 The initiative's plans include updating Kiener Plaza and the Old Courthouse, connecting the city to the Arch grounds with a park over Interstate 70, a re-imagined museum and improved accessibility.
 The budget for the project is $380 million and was set to be completed in 2018.

 Ground broke on the "Park over the Highway" project, the first component of the CityArchRiver project, on August 2, 2013.
 This project features a landscaped structure over Interstate 70 and rerouted surface traffic that had previously formed a moat separating the Gateway Arch from the Old Courthouse.
 This project was completed in December 2014.

+As the Arch is run by the National Park Service, it is subject to closure when the US federal government shuts down due to lapses in appropriations.